ossia/score-docs/docs/reference-manual/processes/library/javascript.md

 - `physical_date`: how many samples have elapsed since the score has started playing.
 - `start_date_ns`: the date in nanoseconds when the score started playing.
 - `current_date_ns`: the current date in nanoseconds.
+- `timings(token)`: given the token object, this gives back a timings object, which has the following properties:
+  - `start_sample`: at which index is the first sample to write in an audio buffer.
+  - `length`: how many samples must be written.

+`timings` is most of the time what you need !

 ## Example of a value mapper